Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 ---
 title: TDD to BDD - Principles and Tools with an Impact on Business Value and Communications
-subtitle: A brief essay on behavior-driven development
+subtitle: A brief essay on Behavior-Driven Development
 author: Robert Nickel
 date: 2020-11-15
 fontsize: 11pt